 Trading in Perfect Competition

-The five processes of portfolio management with four parameters of immediate interest
+The six processes of portfolio management with six parameters of immediate interest

-Weighting according to Markowitz and risk factors according to Fama-French
+Weighting according to Markowitz and according to Fama-French

-The mathematical formulation of weighting was first introduced by Markowitz in 1952.
-He proposed to minimize the variance of the weighted portfolio results and assumed a Normal probability distribution function for these results.
+The mathematical formulation of weighting was first introduced by Markowitz in 1952 by expanding the portfolio returns into a sum of individual stock returns.
+He proposed to minimize the variance of the weighted portfolio returns and assumed a Normal probability distribution function for these returns.
 Standard regression then gives the weighting factors.
-We minimize the Risk/Reward ratio with the maximum drawdown acting as Risk and the sum of weighted annualized results as Reward.
+Rather than using regression, we maximize the Reward/Risk ratio and search in a gradient ascent for this maximum ratio with the maximum drawdown acting as Risk and the sum of weighted annualized returns as Reward.
+In that case, the reward/risk ratio equals the MAR ratio.
+We use that ratio as the Performance Indicator (PI) of our investment systems, validated over several recessions.
+We have a well-balanced MAR ratio when MAR > 1.
+Maximizing the MAR ratio by varying the portfolio weightings is a form of Economic Forecasting.
 Assumptions (4) and (5) are not needed in that approach.
-By minimizing the Risk/Reward ratio, you calculate optimal portfolios.
+By maximizing the MAR ratio, you calculate optimal portfolios.
 These optimal portfolios are weighted such that your investment objective is achieved with minimized risk and maximized rewards.
-The extension from one risk factor to a limited number of risk factors was introduced by Fama-French in 1993.
-This approach adds nuisance parameters but no new information to the optimization process of the weighting factors.
+In 1992, Fama and French extended the CAPM model by expanding a stock price into the weighted sum of market premiums or factors.
+This approach adds nuisance parameters but no new information to the optimization process of the weighting factors of Markowitz.

 Machine learning (ML), neurolinguistic programming (NLP), and artificial intelligence (AI)